The Impact of Institutional Racism on Maternal and Child Health

 Experimental reproductive surgeries, such as cesarean sections and ovariotomy, were commonly tested on enslaved Black women.
 A glaring example of this abuse is from former president of the American Medical Association, James Marion Sims, who performed multiple reproductive experimental surgeries without anesthesia on enslaved African American women.
 Exploitation continued after abolition, with enforced eugenics programs that sterilized Black women and hospital teaching programs that performed unnecessary hysterectomies (read the full article on this history here).

 Health care segregation continued into the mid-60s, with Black families barred from quality hospitals and care, even when they lived right next to these institutions.
-And these inequities persisted even after the Civil Rights Act: hospitals and clinics once reserved for minority families remained under-resourced—a pattern still seen today—and racism and bias adversely affect the quality of care minority families received.
+And these inequities persisted even after the Civil Rights Act: hospitals and clinics once reserved for minority families remained under-resourced.
+This —a pattern is still seen today—with racism and bias adversely affecting the quality of care Black families receive.